2008–09 Stoke City F.C. season: October

 Steve Simonsen and Michael Tonge made their first starts of the season away at Portsmouth.
 Peter Crouch acrobatically fired Pompey into the lead from Jermain Defoe's cross after 24 minutes at a time when the Potters were slightly on top of the game.
 Ricardo Fuller forced home an equaliser just after the break, but Defoe secured all three points for the hosts just three minutes later when he beat Simonsen at his near post with a low drive.

 Juande Ramos's Tottenham travelled to Stoke in what turned out to be a match full of incident.
-The first came after 17 minutes when Gareth Bale fouled Tom Soares in the area and received a red card, Higginbotham scored from the spot after having to reset the ball four times due to strong winds.
+The first came after 17 minutes when Gareth Bale fouled Tom Soares in the area and received a red card.
+Higginbotham scored from the spot after having to reset the ball four times due to strong winds.
 Spurs then equalised through Darren Bent before Delap gave City the lead early in the second half.
-Goalkeeper Sorensen was then forced off due to injury and also Vedran Corluka who collided with his own keeper Gomes.
-Due to these injuries 11 minutes of stoppage time would be required, Stoke had the chance to end the match when Soares was again brought down in the box but Fuller's spot kick hit both posts and Delaps rebound hit the cross bar.
+Sørensen was then forced off due to injury and also Spurs defender, Vedran Ćorluka who collided with his own keeper Heurelho Gomes.
+Due to these injuries 11 minutes of stoppage time were added, Stoke had the chance to end the match when Soares was again brought down in the box but Fuller's spot kick hit both posts and Delap's rebound hit the cross bar.
 Spurs were reduced to nine men when Michael Dawson lunged nastily at Sidibé.

-Stoke made their first trip to the City of Manchester Stadium and were undone by £32 million Brazilian Robinho who scored a hat-trick.
-City did have their chances put were unable to beat Joe Hart.
+Stoke made their first trip to the City of Manchester Stadium and were undone by £32 million Brazilian Robinho, who scored a hat-trick.
+City did have their chances, but were unable to beat Joe Hart.

-The first Tuesday night match in the Premier League came at home against Roy Keane's Sunderland who had beaten rivals Newcastle United at the weekend.
-It proved to be a very tight affair with both sides struggling to create clear cut chances.
-Stoke scored the only goal of the game when Fuller out jumped Dean Whitehead to head in another Delap throw-in.
+The first Tuesday night match in the Premier League came at home against Roy Keane's Sunderland, who had beaten rivals Newcastle United at the weekend.
+It proved to be a very tight affair with both sides struggling to create clear-cut chances.
+Stoke scored the only goal of the game when Fuller out-jumped Dean Whitehead to head in another Delap throw-in.